 Voice makes quite a few things harder not easier: Theoretically, saying, “order an Uber to airport” seems like the easiest way to accomplish the task.
 But is it?
 What kind of Uber?
 UberXL, UberGo?
 There’s a 1.5x surge pricing.
 Acceptable?
 Is the pickup point correct?
 What would be easier, resolving each of those queries through a computer asking questions, or taking a quick look yourself on the app?

 Another example is food ordering.
 What would you prefer, going through the menu from tens of restaurants yourself or constantly nudging the AI for the desired option?
-Technological improvement can only help so much here since users themselves don’t clearly know what you want.
+Technological improvement can only help so much here since users themselves don’t clearly know what they want.

 -